FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-record-list-scrolling.md

 The list expands as soon as you approach its end without waiting for the next data to arrive.
 This lets you scroll smoothly over multiple pages both up and down without interruption.

-You can limit the auto-expansion and instead have "Load more" buttons appear to continue advancing one at a time.
+You can limit the auto-expansion and instead have "Show more" buttons appear to continue advancing one at a time.

 ## Setup